makersacademy/news-summary-challenge/README.md

 Your app will grab all the headlines from the Guardian newspaper API and display them on a page.
 Clicking on a headline will link the user to the actual article page on the Guardian's website.

-### Technologies

-You'll write a single page web app.
-You'll write your code in frontend JavaScript, CSS and HTML.
-You won't use Ruby or backend JavaScript.

-You're strongly encouraged to use the same tools and libraries you've been learning this
-week:
 ## Technologies Used

 - HTML